 6. Where do you get your fabrics from?

 From many many sources.
-Fabric shops from London and Hungary, online sources, eBay etc. I have some UK suppliers for silks and satins who can assure they are able to reorder the fabrics.
+Fabric shops from London and Hungary, online sources.
+I have some UK suppliers for silks and satins who can assure they are able to reorder the fabrics.

 7. How do you describe your designs?

 My designs are always very daring.
-Very extravagant, they have that new wave vibe.
-They are quirky, interesting, meanwhile they are still wearable and very versatile.
+Very extravagant, quirky, interesting, meanwhile they are still wearable and very versatile.
 You can combine any of my crazy looks with a more simple clothing item and you get a ready to go daytime look.
 They are also feminine and romantic.
 Nothing is simple, boring or cliché.
 They are all unique wearable art pieces.

 8. How do you describe yourself as a designer?